NWilson/keyboards/02-keyopatra-project/README.md

 > 2. The design must appeal to aesthetics enthusiasts: we cannot compromise on features that are regarded as **bare-minimum requirements for a 75% keyboard**.
 > 3. The design must **not make any terrible ergonomic trade-offs**.

 Regarding **finger-to-key assignments**, we believe that there is a large market of people who have learned to touch-type, and are scared to try to re-learn typing.
 This is evidenced by the vast community buying enthusiast-level TKL keyboards, 75% keyboards, even 40% keyboards – and all using the legacy row-staggered layout.
-Some of the most popular of these enthusiast boards are Keychron Q-series ($XXX), Mode Sonnet ($XXX), XXX ($XXX).
+Some of the more popular of these enthusiast boards are Keychron Q-series ($150), Monsgeek M1 ($99), or any of the multitude of high-end designs such as the Mode Sonnet ($300).
 So clearly there's a huge number of users who are simply very, very attached to their existing layout.
 Those users who are willing to move to a 40% board, yet not try split or columnar layouts, are surely an extreme example of commitment to aesthetics over ergonomics.

 So, I regard it as a design principle that we should explore the design space of keyboards with four (or three) keys per finger (1-Q-A-Z, 2-W-S-X), laid out roughly in a column, and with a fairly standard location for the Shift keys, modifiers, Space bar, and so on.